StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_pages/faq.md

 ### I'm a developer.
 How can I get involved?

+If you want to get started with Stratis development with a tutorial, visit [Quickstart](/starting/).

-If you wish to learn more about how to use Stratis, visit our [Learning](/learning/) page.
+If you want to learn more about how to use Stratis, visit our [Learning](/learning/) page.

-If you wish to contribute to the SDF, see our [Bounties](/bounties/) page.
+If you want to contribute to the SDF, see our [Bounties](/bounties/) page.

-If you already know what you want to build, and would like to collaborate with members of the SDF to build it, please contact us directly.
+If you already know what you want to build, and would like to collaborate with members of the SDF to build it, we'll be happy to give you feedback on [Discord](/discord/).

 ### I'm a representative of a company that needs blockchain expertise.
 How can I contact the Stratis team?